 The methods are provided in great detail through documents that can be downloaded from the MSC website (www.msc.org).
-The Fisheries Assessment Methodology (FAM) Version 2.1, released 1 May 2010 is being used for the assessment of the fishery.
+The Fisheries Assessment Methodology (FAM) Version 2.1, released 1 May 2010 as well as the Certification Requirements (CR) Version 1.0, released 15 August 2011 is being used for the assessment of the fishery.